A BRIEF BIOGRAPHY OF JOHN WESLEY

 By Tim Lambert

-John Wesley was a great preacher of the 18th century.
+John Wesley was a famous preacher of the 18th century.
 He helped to found the Methodist movement.
-John Wesley was born in 1703 in the village of Epworth in Lincolnshire.
+John Wesley was born on 28 June in the village of Epworth in Lincolnshire.
 His father was Samuel Wesley and his mother was Susanna.
 In 1714 John was sent to Charterhouse school.
 In 1720 Wesley went to Oxford University.
 In 1724 he was awarded a BA and in 1727 an MA.
 John Wesley was ordained a priest in 1728.

 Then in 1752 John Wesley married a widow named Mary (known as Molly).
 However the marriage was not happy and they separated in 1776.
 Meanwhile Wesley continued to travel around England preaching and the Methodist movement flourished.
 After the American War of Independence Methodism spread in the USA.